Covid in Brazil

 What to Expect of the Situation with Covid in Brazil

 No one is quite sure when the pandemic will be over.
-The great news is that the vaccination campaign against Covid in Brazil has been progressing and until now almost half of all citizens have been fully vaccinated which means most people have had two shots, or are waiting for the second, if they didn’t get a single-dose vaccine.
+The great news is that the vaccination campaign against Covid in Brazil has been progressing and until now a great part of all citizens have been fully vaccinated.
+This means most people have had two shots, if they didn’t get a single-dose vaccine.
+The government has already started a campaign to third doses to reinforce the citizen’s immune response.
 Our teachers are already fully vaccinated because they’ve gained priority as educational professionals.

 And even if you’d like to wait and see what happens from the comfort of your own home, you can still learn Portuguese online.
 Whether you decide to come now or when the pandemic eases, you’ll always be more than welcome to join us for a class in person in Rio.